Umar-005/pipe-pulse/README.md

 - OOP-based enemy system
 - Database storage for player progress and scores
 - Animated game elements and UI

+## About

+Pipe Pulse is a 2D arcade defense game built with Java and Processing.

+Pipes pulse and launch different types of enemy balls towards the centre of the screen.
+The player's objective is to destroy the incoming enemies before they reach the centre.

+The game features 10 progressively difficult levels, an endless mode, player accounts, and a persistent leaderboard.

 ## Controls